HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/model-implementation/intervention-templates.md

 ## modifiers::modifiers::groups

 `subpop_groups:` For any of the modifier types, `subpop_groups` is an optional list of lists specifying which subsets of subpopulations in `subpop` should share parameter values; when parameters are drawn from a distribution or fit to data.
 All other subpopulations not listed will have unique intervention values unlinked to other areas.
 If the value is `'all',` then all subpopulations will be assumed to have the same modifier value.
-When the `subpop_groups` option is not specified, all subpopulations will be assumed to have unique values of the modifier.&#x20;
+When the `subpop_groups` option is not specified, all subpopulations will be assumed to have unique values of the modifier ;

 For example, for a model of disease spread in Canada where we want to specify that the (to be varied) value of a modification to the transmission rate should be the same in all the Atlantic provinces (Nova Scotia, Newfoundland, Prince Edward Island, and New Brunswick), the same in all the prairie provinces (Manitoba, Saskatchewan, Alberta), the same in the three territories (Nunavut, Northwest Territories, and Yukon), and yet take unique values in Ontario, Quebec, and British Columbia, we could write